 Even as a puppy, the head of the American pit bull terrier is square.
 Pit bull puppies have loose skin around their heads, making their heads look wrinkled.
-As they grow, the wrinkled skin stretches out over the cheeks and thick neck.
+As they grow, the wrinkled skin stretches out over the broad cheeks and thick neck.
 The pointed ears fall forward and remain that way unless they are cropped.

-Although their coats are thick, American pit bull puppies' hair is extremely shiny and can come in a wide range of colors.
-Puppies can have coats that are one, two or three colors, ranging from tan, brown and "blue" to brindle.
+Although their coats are thick, American pit bull puppies' hair is extremely shiny and comes in a wide range of colors.
+Puppies can have coats that are one, two, or three colors, ranging from tan, brown, and "blue" to brindle.
 The coat remains thick and shiny into the dog's adulthood and is easy to groom.

 Pit bulls do shed, but you'll rarely find large clumps of hair balls.
 They require minimal brushing and the occasional bath.
 In between baths, they should be wiped down with a damp cloth to keep the coat shiny.